jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-duplex-or-standard.rst

         | to_release   | nn.nn                                |
         +--------------+--------------------------------------+

-    This will make a copy of the system data to be used in the upgrade.
+    This will make a copy of the upgrade data onto a DRBD file system to be used in the upgrade.
 Configuration changes are not allowed after this point until the swact to controller-1 is completed.

     The following upgrade state applies once this command is executed: